Elli55/Elli55/README.md

-# 👋 I'm Elli, half manager, half analyst, always curious.
+# 👋 I'm Elli, somewhere between business and data, always learning.

 I come from the world of **management**,
 where strategies often sound nice but are hard to measure.